-Capture

-The preferred capture method for desert pupfish is baited minnow traps, specifically Gee's minnow trap (9 inch by 17.5 inch, with 1.25 inch-square mesh and double funnel-mouth entrances) of galvanized steel wire.
+Capture will follow CDFW protocols for desert pupfish sampling.
+The preferred capture method is baited minnow traps, specifically Gee's minnow trap (9 inch by 17.5 inch, with 1.25 inch-square mesh and double funnel-mouth entrances) of galvanized steel wire.
 The traps are baited with perforated plastic bags, each filled with 1 ounce of canned, fish-flavored, cat food.
 The traps are typically deployed in water at least 9 inches deep, sufficient to cover the entire trap.